tueimage/essential-skills/keras.md

 layer1_output = keras.function([mlp.input], [layer1.output])
 ```

 This may seem strange.
-Why do we need to create this `function()`?
-(Despite not starting with a capital, it is really a class, not a function.)
+Why do we need to create this `function()` thing?
 If you look back at how we defined the networks before, you may remember we had to compile it.
 When we did that, a Keras `function()` object was created implicitly.
 Here we are essentially making a new network from the old one, in which we have a new output.
 Hence, we need to make a Keras function.
 The `function()` function has two parameters: a list of inputs, and a list of outputs.
 Here we take the same input from the `mlp` network, but as output we take the selected layer.
 The function is called `layer1_output()` and can be called like a normal Python function, returning the list of outputs.
 In this case there is only one output, so we need to take the output at index 0:

 ```python
 intermediate_output = layer1_output(train_images[39][None])[0]